influxdata/telegraf/docs/CONFIGURATION.md

   By default, processors are run a second time after aggregators.
 Changing this setting to true will skip the second run of processors.

+- **buffer_strategy**:
+  The type of buffer to use for telegraf output plugins.
+Supported modes are `memory`, the default and original buffer type, and `disk`, an experimental disk-backed buffer which will serialize all metrics to disk as needed to improve data durability and reduce the chance for data loss.

 ## Plugins

 Telegraf plugins are divided into 4 types: [inputs][], [outputs][],